yochem/chime.nvim/README.md

 # Chime.nvim 🚦

-Chime is a very little plugin that does a one straightforward thing: it shows the diagnostic of the current line in the echo / message area.
+Chime is a very little diagnostic handler that echoes the diagnostics of the current line to the echo / message area.

+Chime is very configurable and aims to be as Neovim native as possible.

 ![Example of Chime](screenshot.png)